 If the second call attempt succeeds, the controller may speak to the third party privately.
 Otherwise, the controller can join the two call legs together after the ringing is applied and before the third party answers the call.
 The subscriber hook flashes again to join the held call with the second call leg to form a Three-Way Call (3WC).
+Before the second call is answered, the controller's UE MUST play a ringback signal (same as what is played to its own subscriber) to the participant of the first call.
 If a UE has a held call and an active call and detects a hook flash, the UE MUST create a conference by mixing the audio received on the two call legs with the audio received from the local party, and send the mixed audio in the RTP streams sent to the two call legs.